 REach back and grow as a leader

 You remember your first year of college - it was exciting, fun and tough, and a bit overwhelming at times, too.
-If you are a sophomore, junior or senior in college, reach back to help a first-year Scholar just starting this journey for the first time.
+If you are a sophomore, junior or senior in college, reach back to help a Scholar just starting their college journey for the first time.

-Peer Mentors undergo leadership development training in order to coach their mentee through the academic & social challenges they may face during their first year of college.
-Peer Mentors must be current Chicago Scholars enrolled in college as sophomores, juniors and seniors.
-They are leaders on their campuses and passionate about providing support and guidance for the newest members of the Chicago Scholars family.
+Peer Mentors undergo training in order to coach their mentees through the academic & social challenges they may face during their first year of college.
+Peer Mentors are leaders on their campuses and passionate about providing support and guidance for the newest members of the Chicago Scholars family.

 Peer Mentors make a one-year commitment to the program, but many decide to continue as Peer Mentors for their entire college career.
 Their role is key in helping to maintain personal connections to Scholars on campus.
 They serve as student liaisons and keep staff informed about campus challenges that may impact a Scholar’s ability to successfully persist and graduate from college.